ballerina-platform/ballerina-dev-website/learn/getting-started/language-basics.md

 string grin = “\u{1F600}”
 ```

-String literals are enclosed in double quotes and support the usual C style escape sequences as well as numeric escape characters to specific Unicode symbols.
+String literals are enclosed in double quotes and support the usual C-style escape sequences as well as numeric escape characters to specific Unicode symbols.

 The string type supports the usual operators.
 The `‘==’`  operator checks for the same characters.
-The comparison operators, `‘<’` , `‘<=’`, `‘=>’`, `‘>’` work by comparing code points.
+The comparison operators (i.e., `‘<’` , `‘<=’`, `‘=>’`, `‘>’`) work by comparing code points.
 The `‘+’` operator is used for concatenation.

 ```ballerina
 string greeting = “Hello” + grin;
 ```

-The `‘[i]’` expression on a string value points to the character at index i.
-The index positions on the string type start with zero.
+The `‘[i]’` expression on a string value points to the character at index `i`.
+The index positions on the string type starting with zero.

-Ballerina does not support the notion of a separate character type, like in C. Instead, a character is considered a single-length string.
+Ballerina does not support the notion of a separate character type like in C. Instead, a character is considered a single-length string.

 ## Langlib Functions

 Ballerina defines a small library for providing fundamental operations on built-in datatypes.

-For example, you can perform some of the standard operations on string type, like getting the substring or finding the length.
+For example, you can perform some of the standard operations on string type like getting the substring or finding the length.

 ```ballerina
 string s = “abc”.substring(1,2);